theagentwo-wq/New-KPI-Dashboard/README.md

     rules_version = '2';
     service cloud.firestore {
       match /databases/{database}/documents {
-        // Allow public read access to the 'notes' collection match /notes/{noteId} {
+        // Allow public read access to the 'notes' and 'directors' collections match /{collectionId}/{documentId} {
-          allow read: if true;
-          // Keep writes secure or open them for the demo allow write: if true; // Allows anyone to write, use for demo purposes only }
+          allow read, write: if true; // Allows anyone to read/write, use for demo purposes only }
       }
     }